population-research/uganda-covid/paper/uganda_covid_wber_publication.md

 lockdown [@Mahmud2023].

 Compared to the prior literature, three things set our paper apart.
-First, we use a nationwide representative longitudinal survey.
+First, it uses a nationwide representative longitudinal survey.
 This is in contrast to much of the prior research, which is based on either very small samples [@Ruszczyk2021; @Squarcina2022; @Hirvonen2021; @Nguyen2021a] or only rural areas [@Janssens2021; @Aggarwal2022].
-Second, the data covers close to the entire pandemic, so we can observe the changes in food insecurity and household responses over time and through multiple lockdowns.[^Nigeria]
+Second, the data covers almost the entire pandemic, so we can observe the changes in food insecurity and household responses over time and through multiple lockdowns.[^Nigeria]
 Third, with very few COVID-19 cases in Uganda, especially for the first lockdown,